 - Automate sales and marketing strategies, e.g. add lead generation, e-commerce sales and payment processing, membership site registration, newsletter subscriptions, etc. (using various plugins),

-- Automate management and maintenance of all your site’s files and data, including updating all software components, scheduling backups, etc. (using backup plugins),
+- Automate management and maintenance of their site’s files and data, including updating all software components, scheduling backups, etc. (using backup plugins),

 - Immediately get newly-published content picked up by search engines and shared across all major social media sites (Facebook, Twitter, LinkedIn, YouTube, Pinterest, etc.) and dozens of authoritative online directories and web information outlets,

-- Manage and maintain all aspects of your site,
+- Manage and maintain all aspects of their website,

-- Optimize your site’s speed and improve site performance,
+- Optimize their site’s speed and improve site performance,

-- Secure and protect your site’s data and files,
+- Secure and protect their site’s data and files,

 - Easily restore site files and data if required,